 When the infant’s condition is stable, extrapleural surgical repair of the esophageal atresia and closure of the tracheoesophageal fistula can be done.
 If a fistula is noted, it needs to be ligated.
 In about 90% of cases, primary anastomosis of the esophagus can be done.
 In the remaining cases, where an extremely long gap exists, options are to do a gastric transposition procedure or a colonic interposition procedure.

 The most common acute complications are leakage at the anastomosis site and stricture formation.
 Feeding difficulties are common after successful surgical repair because of poor motility of the distal esophageal segment, which occurs in up to 85% of cases.
-This poor motility predisposes the infant to gastroesophageal reflux.
+This poor motility predisposes the infant to gastroesophageal reflux, which occurs in up to 50% of children.
+It is recommended that all neonates with esophageal atresia be treated for reflux with acid-suppressive therapy Drug treatment Gastroesophageal reflux is the movement of gastric contents into the esophagus.
+Gastroesophageal reflux disease (GERD) is reflux that causes complications such as irritability, respiratory problems... read more (2 Treatment references Esophageal atresia is incomplete formation of the esophagus, frequently associated with tracheoesophageal fistula.
+Diagnosis is suspected by failure to pass a nasogastric or orogastric tube... read more ).
 If medical management for reflux fails, a Nissen fundoplication may be required.

 There are 5 types of esophageal atresia; all but one also involve a tracheoesophageal fistula.

 Sometimes diagnosis is suspected based on prenatal ultrasonography.